outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

         *--basefoler* is to specify the VM related files location.
 If not set, it will default to *${HOME}/.VirtualBox/Machines*, which violate the new configuration file location.
 Refer to [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).

         *--register* to register the VM instantly, or run *VBoxManage registervm* afterwards.
 Attention: *registervm* only accepts *full* path.
-    3. $ VBoxManage modifyvm WinXP --memory 1024 --acpi on --nic1 nat --vrde on
+    3. $ VBoxManage modifyvm WinXP --memory 512 --acpi on --nic1 nat --vrde on --clipboard bidirectional

         *--vrde on* is to enable VRDP support thus I can connect to the VM GUI by RDP client.
     4. $ VBoxManage storagectl WinXP --name "IDE Controller" --add ide --controller PIIX4